TheTastyPi/Progress-Bar-The-Game/README.md

 # Timewalls-The-Game
 Timewalls: The Game

-"Timewall": When you have to wait a certain amount of time in order to progress, especially with minimal interaction and when the duration is absurdly long and unnecessary.
+"Timewall": When you have to wait a certain amount of time to progress, especially with minimal interaction and when the duration is absurdly long and unnecessary.

-So technically all game are filled with timewalls.
+So technically all games are filled with timewalls.